 Your bedroom environment could be the cause of irregular sleep, most commonly being disturbed by noise, light, heat or cold.

 If you want to have a better night’s sleep and prevent acne breakouts, we’ve collected together our top five sleep and skincare tips:

 1. Make sure your sheets are clean.

 As acne is caused by a build-up of bacteria in your pores, it’s really important you minimise the chance of any added bacteria getting onto your skin.
 This is particularly important to bear in mind when it comes to your bed linen.

 Always make sure your sheets are clean, otherwise you could be cuddling up to spot-causing bacteria every night.
 We recommend washing your sheets and pillowcases every week in un-fragranced, non-biological liquid detergent as it’s less likely to leave skin-irritating residue than powder and is enzyme-free.

-It’s thought that enzymes in biological detergents can cause problems for people with healthy skin but can aggravate acne-prone skin.
-Many acne sufferers report a noticeable improvement in their skin condition after switching to non-biological detergent.
+It’s thought that enzymes in biological detergents can cause problems for people with healthy skin so it can definitely aggravate acne-prone skin.
+Many people who suffer from acne report a noticeable improvement in their skin condition after switching to non-biological detergent.